How to Start a Marijuana Delivery Service in New Mexico:

 - Proof of location legality (that it’s not within 300 feet of a daycare, church, or school)

-The fees associated with opening a marijuana business in New Mexico are as follows:
+The fees associated with opening an Adult-use marijuana business in New Mexico are:

 - Lab application fee: $2,200